osohq/oso/new-docs/content/python/reference/frameworks/django.md

 ## Usage

-The `django_oso` django plugin contains a reusable django app that makes authorization with oso and django easy.
+The `django_oso` django plugin contains a reusable django app that makes authorization with Oso and django easy.
 To use, ensure `django_oso` is in `INSTALLED_APPS`:

 ```